adammwaniki/portfolio-remix/README.md

 - Go: an open-source, statically-typed and compiled language designed with systems programming in mind.
 - Templ: an open-source HTML templating language for Go.
 - HTMX: an open-source front-end JavaScript library that gives you access to AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML

+#### Tenets of The Remix

+I have implemented this redesign based on 3 tenets.
+They are listed in order of importance:

+- Design for disability.
+- Systematic approach.
+- Continuous improvement.

+##### Design For Disability

+What does this mean?

+In two words?
+"Inclusivity" and "Consideration".

+Top priority is given to ensuring that people with sensory, cognitive, physical or other impairments do not experience unintended barriers when engaging with this project or its designs.

+###### Systematic Approach